 If you want to test Shopify, then a Free Trial is the perfect opportunity.
 It’s a risk-free way to build your store, explore the functionality and decide if this platform has what you need for your new eCommerce business.

-If you are here then it is likely that somewhere, you heard that a 90 Day Free Trial offer was available and up for grabs.
+If you are here then it is likely that somewhere, you heard that a Shopify 90 Day Trial offer was available and up for grabs.
+But does it exist?

 I’m here to bring to you the truth, what is available and what you can expect.

 Now first things first, lets get the bad news out of the way.
-The 90 Day Shopify Free Trial does not exist.
+The 90 Day Shopify Free Trial no longer exists.

 So, if you’re thinking of leaving and going to find this offer, I’m here to save you some time and frustration.